Gather with fellow student leaders to explore the ideas that shape our lives.

 University of Iowa

 Lori Peterson Branch is Associate Professor of Restoration and Eighteenth-Century English Literature at the University of Iowa.
 She has published widely on literature, religion, and the postsecular, from the fourth-century Sayings of the Desert Fathers to seventeenth-century Dissent, contemporary Gothic novels, and Eastern Orthodoxy.
 She earned her PhD in English from Indiana University.
 With her collaborator Mark Knight, she has co-taught two NEH Summer Seminars for faculty on religion, secularism, and the novel.
-She edits the monograph series Literature, Religion, and Postsecular Studies for Ohio State University Press and is currently at work on a book project titled Postsecular Reason, an interdisciplinary manifesto for moving the humanities and social sciences beyond the secular-religious binary birthed in modernity.
+She edits the monograph series Literature, Religion, and Postsecular Studies for Ohio State University Press and is currently at work on a book project titled Beyond Secularism: Postsecular Reason, an interdisciplinary manifesto for moving the humanities and social sciences beyond the secular-religious binary birthed in modernity.

 University of San Diego